Naiad (character): Fictional character biography

 Mai Miyazaki is a Japanese environmentalist who is murdered by operatives of the Shogun Oil Company while protesting a drilling rig in the sea off the coast of Alaska.
 Miyazaki is reborn as the water elemental Naiad and destroys the drilling rig.
 Enraged and out of control, Naiad attacks Firestorm, the fire elemental.

-Swamp Thing begins looking for Firestorm because his attempts to terraform an African desert valley have affected the Green, a force connecting all plant life.
+Swamp Thing begins looking for Firestorm because his attempts to terraform an African desert valley have affected the Green, a force connecting plant life.
 Firestorm is able to temporarily calm Naiad and Red Tornado, both of whom have been driven mad by pollution.
 However, the two quickly return to normal, bury Firestorm underwater, and head for Japan, intending to kill its entire population.
 A drowning Firestorm is contacted by Maya the "Earth Mother", who tells him that she created him and the three other elementals to guard nature and force humanity to evolve.
 Swamp Thing saves Firestorm from drowning; the two head to Tokyo, intent on stopping Naiad and Red Tornado.
 Firestorm recounts his meeting with Maya to the other elementals, who are convinced to stand down.

-Naiad appears in the Brightest Day crossover event, where she is among the metahumans who are driven insane by Alan Scott's Starheart power.
-She attempts to destroy Gotham City with a massive tidal wave, but is defeated by Batman and Supergirl.

-In Doomsday Clock, Naiad joins Japan's sanctioned superhero team, Big Monster Action.